Soft As A Lamb

 Some of the ewes lambed by day out in the fields but at night they were brought inside.

-But watching the lambs being born was captivating.
+Witnessing the birth of a lamb is captivating.
 And humbling in the extreme, no pun intended.
 Some nights we were stood in the open sided barn for hours, getting home well after midnight unable to feel our toes.
 The best bits for me were those first tentative steps from a bleating lamb.
 Helped by the ewe’s devoted cleaning how quickly they came around, from a wet scrawny heap to recognisable fluffy lamb in the space of half an hour.

-All the lambs grew so fast and it was lovely to see them frolicking in the fields.
+The lambs grew so fast and it was lovely to see them frolicking in the fields.
 Naturally inquisitive, they spent all their days exploring.
 Inevitably, as here around the duck pond, they came into contact with the geese.
-A head to head stand off would ensue, but even when the lambs got bigger it was always one of them that went running back to Mamma with a peck on the nose.
+A head to head stand off would ensue, but even after the lambs had acquired the advantage of height it was always one of them that went running back to Mamma with a peck on the nose.